Why do I need an Operating Agreement?

 For more information about when to use a resolution and how to fill out the LLC resolution template, read our Understanding LLC Resolutions guide.

 Depending on your business needs, you may wish to hire employees shortly after forming your LLC.
 Here we provide you with the basic forms you can use to hire employees and/or independent contractors.
-Additionally, if your company does not already have one, you should apply for an Employer Identification Number, or EIN, at the IRS.gov website.
+Additionally, if your company does not already have one, you should apply for an Employer Identification Number, or IRS.gov website.

 What is the difference between an Employee and an Independent Contractor?